karpanai/karpanai-web/data/blog/2005/03/23/shiok-chefs-notes-how-to-make-perfect-steamed-rice.md

     - etcetera
 post_format: []
 ---
 This was one dish I was smug enough to think I had mastered.
 Put rice in electric cooker, add a cup of water, glance at tv, add another cup, glance some more, smile sheepishly when you miss count, turn cooker on and wait till it gets to “keep warm.”
-Until I read this: [ Shiok – Chef’s Notes: How to make perfect steamed rice](http://shiokfood.com/notes/archives/000022.html)
+Until I read this: [ Shiok – Chef's Notes: How to make perfect steamed rice](http://shiokfood.com/notes/archives/000022.html)